diaspd/ignite-shop/README.md

 </br>

 ## 📄 Project
-💰 Project like a online shop.
+💰 A online shop contructed with Next.js, using Stripe conection, context, hooks, SSG, SSR, SEO and more.

 <br></br>